Sanayshah2/CityByte/Docs/documentation.md

 Test Case 4: test_cityphoto is the test case for testing the UnplashCityPhotoHelper which is redirected from photo_link to site, to get the header of the http request.
 This test case checks whether the content type is an image.

 ## FUTURE SCOPE

+* Chasing results from API using Redis in order to improve the performance.
+* Addition of search bar with category filter, that will help the user to search based on his/ her requirements.
+* To run multiple API requests simultaneously, multithreading will be used.